Legend-of-Byron/Legend-of-Byron/chapters/chapter__1__New_Possibilities_Arise__wip.md

 "[...]
 You're absolutely right John, there's only a minority left that still remain unprotected.
 The minister has decided to take the ncessary actions to [...]" the presentator said before Byron annoyingly changed the video.

 "[...]
 Path of God, using the new Deep Dive Technology (DDT), will be coming out tonight at midnight. [...]"
+Byron listened attentively and felt deep excitement for the announcement.
+He had been actively following up on any news regarding this game.
+It had been in development for years by a discreet company called Tempest and finally after extreme patience they announced a release date six months ago.

+Byron used his savings to buy the new DDT sleep device.